 Recommended for all kittens and adults:

 Calicivirus (FCV): An upper respiratory infection of cats with similar signs of FVR.
 In addition, ulcers may be seen on the tongue and in the mouth.
-FCV also has a carrier state, in which healthy looking cats are carriers of the virus.
-Infection is acquired by ingestion or inhalation of infectious virus present in saliva, secretions or excretions from affected cats.
+FCV also has a carrier state, in which healthy-looking cats are carriers of the virus.
+Infection is acquired by ingestion or inhalation of infectious viruses present in saliva, secretions or excretions from affected cats.

-Panleukopenia (FPV): A widespread and potentially fatal disease which may cause a sudden onset of sever vomiting and diarrhea, fever, and loss of appetite.
-It is extremely dangerous in kittens, but can be fatal in adults.
-Even when recovery occurs, a normal looking kitten may shed the virus for up to 6 weeks.
+Panleukopenia (FPV): A widespread and potentially fatal disease which may cause a sudden onset of severe vomiting and diarrhea, fever, and loss of appetite.
+It is extremely dangerous in kittens but can be fatal in adults.
+Even when recovery occurs, a normal-looking kitten may shed the virus for up to 6 weeks.
 The virus is shed in secretions and excretions from infected animals.

 Viral Rhinotracheitis, Calicivirus, and Panleukopenia (FVRCP) is included in one vaccine.
-This vaccine should be given to kittens starting at 6 weeks of age and boostered every 3-4 weeks until the kitten is 15-16 weeks of age.
+This vaccine should be given to kittens starting at 6 weeks of age and boostered every 3-4 weeks until the kitten is over 16 weeks of age.
 Adult cats will be evaluated based on their environment.

 Leukemia (FeLV): Infection with this virus can cause more serious disease and death in cats.
 The virus decreases the ability of the immune system to respond to infection and may lead to the development of different types on cancer.
 FeLV is passed from cat to cat by direct contact.
 It is not contagious to people.
 FeLV is the leading cause of death in cats.